 Imam Khomeini, may Allah be pleased with him, repeatedly used to say, "O Youths!
 Comprehend and make the most of the period of youth."
 The reason is because the blessing of youth is the highest grace which if made use of in a correct and commendable manner can raise man and make him ascend through the spiritual stations towards Allah, something which is less likely to be attained during the period of old age.
-That is why this truth has been explicitly stated in the words of the Imams ('a) too, and in this regard, Imam al-Sadiq ('a) says,
+That is why this truth has been explicitly stated in the words of the Imams ('a) too, and in this regard, Imam al-Sadiq ('a) says, a) gets influenced by the truth more than any other period;

-"The Qur'an gets mixed with the flesh and blood of every believing youth who recites it."3
+"The Qur'an gets mixed with the flesh and blood of every believing youth who recites it."3 b) enjoys a healthy body and can easily discharge his social obligations;